Musical Theatre Podcast | Episode 19 – Visual Element Series: Lighting Design

 Resources – Music

-This has links (mostly on Deezer, unless otherwise stated) to the cast recordings/soundtracks that I mentioned in this podcast, as well as to some musical playlists.
+This has links to the cast recordings/soundtracks that I mentioned in this podcast, as well as to some musical playlists.

 It’s Broadway, Bitch – Deezer Playlist.
-This has over 1700 songs from different musicals I’ve either seen or have listened to obsessively.
-Most of the playlist is from stage musicals, but I have a few movie musicals and musical TV shows on here as well.
-Albums are in random order.
-Some songs contain strong language and subject matter, so listener discretion is advised.
+This has over 1700 songs from different musicals.
+Albums are listed in random order.
+Some songs contain strong language and subject matter; listener discretion is advised.

 Sounds of Broadway.
 This is an online radio station with over 4600 songs from 560 different musicals.
-It’s a fun way to listen to musicals you know and discover some musicals you may have never heard of before.
 The station also has a great weekly podcast about musicals.

 Hamilton (2015 Original Broadway Cast)